mcognetta/ieee-chess/README.md

 Note that this repo is just the training of our base models.
 The postprocessing rescaling described in our paper (to fit a model trained on the Lichess dataset to the competition dataset distribution) was implemented as a simple transformation mapping on the outputs of these models, and isn't included in this repo.

-Our implementation to last year's competition can be found here: https://github.com/mcognetta/ieee-chess/tree/2024-iteration-archive
+Our implementation for last year's competition can be found here: https://github.com/mcognetta/ieee-chess/tree/2024-iteration-archive

 # Instructions